 Bring the herb bread, in addition to the pumpkin rolls, every time you come back east. … M.D. from NJ

-1/1/14: Happy New Year!
-Our parish and baking volunteers want to thank our customers for their patronage in 2013.
-Customers purchased over 30% more baked goods in 2013 than in 2012.
+1/19/15: Happy New Year!
+Our parish and baking volunteers want to thank our customers for their patronage in 2014 and the twenty something years before that!
+This will be our 16th year at the Carmel Farmers Market.
 We appreciate your confidence in our products.
 If you have any comments feel free to post them on this page, email us or call 317-632-4157.
-Like you, we are looking forward to 2014.
+Like you, we are looking forward to 2015.
+Our baking has stretched from a single day every 2 to 3 weeks in 2008 to its current 3 days every week in 2015.
+It’s still a volunteer effort with parishioners, neighbors, and other parishes’ members helping us out.
+If you’d like to volunteer for even a partial day please give us a call.
+Thank God for all the wonderful talent he has provided.
 May God grant you and us a healthy, peaceful and prosperous new year!